 The Australian Shepherd, despite its name, was developed as a herding dog in the United States, where you still find it working today.
 This is a very active, intelligent breed that needs a job to do.
 They excel in herding and in performance sports such as agility and obedience, but if you’re not a dog trainer and just want a reliable athletic companion, this breed might still be the one for you.
 This medium-size breed is very social and enjoys getting out, any time, any place.

 German Shorthaired Pointer

 The German Shorthaired Pointer is a very active, intelligent dog that was bred for working long hours outdoors.
 They are all-purpose hunting dogs, used to take quarry on land or in water.
-Because of their heritage, they are well equipped to become the perfect active companion for the athletic owner.
+Because of their heritage, they’re well-equipped to become the perfect active companion for the athletic owner.
 The breed thrives on running and other endurance activities.
 They are friendly and willing to please, making them very promising training partners.

 The Border Collie is one of the most versatile working dogs, still very heavily used as a herding and all-purpose farm dog.
 They also excel at various dog sports, such as agility and obedience.
 Border Collies are a popular breed for performance trainers due to their intelligence and energy, but they make great active companions for someone looking for a dog that can keep up during any endurance training.
 This breed is very affectionate with its owner, but needs a job to do.

 The Parson Russell Terrier may be small, but they’re certainly mighty.
 This breed is very active, intelligent, and clever.
 They’re an excellent companion for someone who is looking for a smaller hiking or running companion, as the breed can keep up both physically and mentally to the challenge of endurance training.
 They’re confident and alert dogs, always ready for any adventure.